$500 bln coronavirus aid package passes U.S. Senate, headed to House

 The House is expected to vote on Thursday on what would be the fourth coronavirus-response law.
 Taken together, the four measures amount to about $3 trillion in aid since last month to confront a crisis that has killed more than 43,000 Americans.
 President Donald Trump urged Congress to quickly approve the measure, which mainly expands funding for loans to small businesses, leaving additional aid to state and local governments for a later bill.

+The coronavirus has massively disrupted the way the Congress functions in only a few months since it spread to the United States after first appearing in China last year, with historic legislation being passed with only a few lawmakers present.
+House Democratic leaders have announced that Thursday's vote on the bill could be followed by a vote to change the chamber's rules to allow "proxy" voting when necessary.
+This would mean not all of the House's 429 current members would have to be in the chamber to cast their votes, a crucial issue when most of the country is under stay-at-home orders and practicing social distancing to stop the spread of the coronavirus.

-Previously, Washington provided nearly $350 billion in loans to small businesses impacted by economic fallout from the coronavirus that can turn into grants if certain requirements are met.
+At the end of March, Washington provided nearly $350 billion in loans to small businesses impacted by the economic fallout from the coronavirus that can turn into grants if certain requirements are met.
 That funding was quickly exhausted.
 Critics of the program said too much of the money had gone to larger, better-connected businesses.
 Indeed, burger chain Shake Shack Inc said on Monday it would return a $10 million loan it received after coming under public criticism.

-To reduce the risk of large companies getting the bulk of the loans, Senate Democratic leader Chuck Schumer said, $125 billion of small business funds in the latest package would go to "mom and pop" and minority-owned stores.
-Noting the "crash timeline" for passing the bill, Senate Majority Leader Mitch McConnell, a Republican, said it was necessary during "unprecedented times for the entire nation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)